CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 {{< /tabs >}}

-### Summarization
+### Summarization and Prefix Range

 By default, an area border router (ABR) creates a summary (type-3) LSA for each route in an area and advertises it in adjacent areas.
 Prefix range configuration optimizes this behavior by creating and advertising one summary LSA for multiple routes.
+OSPF only allows for route summarization between areas on a ABR.
+This is done with the area range command.

+In the following example:
+- swp1 is in area 1 and is configured with IP addresses 10.0.0.24/31, 172.16.1.1/32, 172.16.1.2/32, and 172.16.1.3/32.
+- swp51 is in area 0 and is configured with IP address 10.0.1.9/31.
-The following example commands create a summary route for all the routes in the range 10.10.10.63/32 in area 1:
+- The commands create a summary route for all the routes in the range 172.16.1.0/24 in area 0:

 ```
 cumulus@leaf01:~$ sudo vtysh

 leaf01# configure terminal
 leaf01(config)# router ospf
-leaf01(config-router)# area 1 range 10.10.10.63/32
+leaf01(config-router)# area 0 range 172.16.1.0/24
 leaf01(config-router)# end
 leaf01# write memory
 leaf01# exit